grafalex82/hellozigbee/Readme.md

 	- End device will search for another router and send rejoin request to the new parent.
 - Device joining and rejoining, as well as failure recovery is implemented using BDB component (a part of Zigbee SDK).
 	- Firmware adds just a few rejoin attemts on top of standard BDB implementation
+- Device supports binding commands that come from the coordinator (e.g. zigbee2mqtt).
+It supports binding of On/Off cluster.
+	- If the device is not bound to any other device - on button press it sends reports to the coordinator
+	- If the device is bound to another device - on button press it sends Toggle command to the bound device(s)

 # Zigbee2mqtt integration